barryclark/jekyll-now/_posts/2018-12-16-Santander.md

 ## Tree Based Regression:

   We can see that our penalization methods still suffer from the sparsity of our dataset.
-Ridge and Lasso Regression both assume that the input matrix is orthonormal, which means that the predictors are not correlated and loosely the same scale[].
+Ridge and Lasso Regression both assume that the input matrix is orthonormal, which means that the predictors are not correlated and loosely the same scale[1.].
 Despite the MinMaxScaling we applied to the dataframe, it does not do anything to alleviate the correlation stipulation.
    It is beginning to be clear that linear methods are not performing well.
 Let us explore the notion of Non-Linear Regression.
 Trees can be used for both nonlinear classification and regression, and they work separating the prediction space using the input matrix.
 Although they are fast and easy to interpret, they can be prone to over fitting and high variance.
 Two algorithms that have been made popular in machine learning to solve this issue are Random Forest and XGBoost.